 Hey fam!
-We absolutely love North Carolina (hehe we’re moving there next month).
-When we were on our cross country road trip last year we stopped in the Asheville area for a few days.
-We completed the Mt.
+We absolutely love North Carolina, so much that we decided to move up from Florida to call it home.
+This post is about one of our first hikes we completed together in North Carolina- Mt.
 Mitchell Trail (~5.6 miles).
 Mt.
 Mitchell is the highest peak at 6684ft east of the Mississippi River, so the views at the top were spectacular.

 Along the way there were a few places we decided to rest and meditate.
 Everything felt so alive we wanted to stop and connect with the life energy around us.
 The old growth forests are truly something special.
 After finding our zen atop a large boulder in the sun, we made our way to the summit.

 We admired the stretch of mountains for miles.
 It was an incredible feeling at the top.
-Little did we know too that it would be our last feeling of warmth for a long time on our road trip last year…but that’s a different story for a another post.
-Drop a comment if you’ve ever been to Mt.
-Mitchell or if it’s on your radar for the future!
+Little did we know too that it would be our last feeling of warmth for a long time on our road trip…but that’s a different story for a another post.
+Drop a comment and let us know your favorite hikes in North Carolina!

 Love & light, Nikki

 This post contains affiliate links where we earn a small amount of commission on purchases through links at no extra cost to you.